-Of all the nine Azorean islands, Sao Jorge has the best hiking.
-This toblerone shaped island has thick forest with tiny towns dotted in between.
+Half of the island has thick forest with tiny towns dotted in between with spectacular views of the sea.
 It is my definition of paradise.

 If you are looking to explore this island on foot, these are the top hikes in Sao Jorge.
-Keep in mind however, that all of the hikes on this island are moderate to difficult.
+Keep in mind however, that all of the hiking trails on this island are moderate to difficult.
 There are no easy treks due to the extreme elevation changes across the island, so make sure to bring a good pair of hiking poles!
+For a trail map head to Azores trails.

 Faja de Alem

-This is an interesting hike.
+This is an interesting 4.7 km hike.
 The people living in this area are still living in the old ways of the island.
-There are no cars that can get down to this little village and all their supplies are sent down in a basket on cables.
+There are no cars that can get down to the main town and all their supplies are sent down in a basket on cables.
+It is one of the most interesting places on the island.

-The hike down is steep, though it is considered a loop.
+The hike is down a steep descent and it is considered a circular trail.
 Most people took the opposite direction from us, but honestly, I was happy with the direction we took.
+Though make sure to plan accordingly, as bad weather can make this trail very dangerous.

 You will park your car at the Chapel of Santo António and walk through the town of Ermida following the blazes.
 The trail will veer off to the left next to cattle fields before switchbacking steeply down to Fajã de Além.